CLER Focus Areas

-To ensure faculty and residents understand the importance of “teaming” and the influence on quality patient care, faculty and residents complete the following online American Medical Association (AMA) modules: Creating an Effective and Respectful Learning Environment; Conflicts of Interest; Cultural Competency; and Working Effectively Within an Interprofessional Team.
+To ensure faculty and residents understand the importance of “teaming” and the influence on quality patient care, faculty and residents/fellows complete the following online American Medical Association (AMA) modules: Creating an Effective and Respectful Learning Environment; Conflicts of Interest; Cultural Competency; and Working Effectively Within an Interprofessional Team.

 The clinical learning environment in which learners participate should provide all members of the clinical care team and patients with mechanisms to raise supervision concerns.
-Resident supervision must be continuously monitored to implement actions that enhance patient safety.
+Resident/Fellow supervision must be continuously monitored to implement actions that enhance patient safety.
 Each residency program encompasses progressive levels of supervision throughout the educational program.
-Each program has a resident supervision policy that depicts the levels of supervision and progression of independence for each level of resident.
+Each program has a resident/fellow supervision policy that depicts the levels of supervision and progression of independence for each level of resident/fellow.

-To ensure faculty and residents are aware of and understand supervision policies and how to raise concerns, each KCU program has an approved supervision policy on file, the annual ACGME Faculty and Resident survey results are monitored for supervision concerns, and the Clinical Competency Committee determines resident progress for progression of independence.
+To ensure faculty and residents/fellows are aware of and understand supervision policies and how to raise concerns, each KCU program has an approved supervision policy on file, the annual ACGME Faculty and Resident/Fellow survey results are monitored for supervision concerns, and the Clinical Competency Committee determines resident/fellow progress for progression of independence.
 Faculty also complete the following online American Medical Association (AMA) modules: Facilitating an Effective "Residents as Teachers" Program, Identifying and Applying Wellness Strategies, Modeling a Supportive Learning Environment.
 Prioritizing Wellness for Yourself and Others, Supporting Resident Well –being, Health Care Quality: Measuring Physician Performance, Patient Handoffs.

-The clinical learning environment should be engaged in systematic and institutional strategies and processes to cultivate and sustain the well-being of faculty, residents, patients, and the entire clinical care team.
-The delivery of safe and high-quality patient care is rendered through the assurance of the well-being of the faculty and residents.
+The clinical learning environment should be engaged in systematic and institutional strategies and processes to cultivate and sustain the well-being of faculty, residents/fellows, patients, and the entire clinical care team.
+The delivery of safe and high-quality patient care is rendered through the assurance of the well-being of the faculty and residents/fellows.

-To ensure faculty and residents are engaged in strategies and processes to sustain well-being, faculty and residents are provided with several wellness resources.
-Faculty and residents also complete the following online American Medical Association (AMA) modules: Sleep Deprivation: Your Life and Your Work; Thriving Through Residency: The Resilient Resident; Using Tools to Form an Action Plan for Wellness; and Physician Health: Physicians Caring for Ourselves.
-Furthermore, faculty and residents have access to a self-screening tool on our Well-Being Resources webpage.
+To ensure faculty and residents/fellows are engaged in strategies and processes to sustain well-being, faculty, and residents/fellows are provided with several wellness resources.
+Faculty and residents/fellows also complete the following online American Medical Association (AMA) modules: Sleep Deprivation: Your Life and Your Work; Thriving Through Residency: The Resilient Resident; Using Tools to Form an Action Plan for Wellness; and Physician Health: Physicians Caring for Ourselves.
+Furthermore, faculty and residents/fellows have access to a self-screening tool on our Well-Being Resources webpage.